Mighty Morphin Power Rangers: The Movie: Plot

-On Phaedos, the Rangers are almost killed by the Tengu but are rescued by Dulcea, Phaedos' Master Warrior.
-She initially tells them to leave for their safety, but after hearing of Zordon's plight, she agrees to help them and takes them to an ancient ruined temple where the Rangers will have to overcome obstacles to acquire the power of the Ninjetti.
-Dulcea awakens each Rangers' animal spirit; Aisha is the bear, Rocky is the ape, Billy is the wolf, Kimberly is the crane, Adam is the frog, and Tommy is the falcon.
-Upon being asked if she could join them, Dulcea informs the Rangers that she would begin to age as rapidly as Zordon is at the moment if she steps beyond the temple.
+On Phaedos, the Rangers are almost killed by the Tengu but are rescued by Dulcea, the planet's Master Warrior.
+Dulcea initially tells the Rangers to leave for their safety, but after hearing of Zordon's plight, she agrees to help and takes them to an ancient temple where they will have to overcome obstacles to acquire the power of the Ninjetti.
+Dulcea awakens each Rangers' animal spirit; Aisha Campbell is the bear, Rocky DeSantos is the ape, Billy Cranston is the wolf, Kimberly Hart is the crane, Adam Park is the frog, and Tommy Oliver is the falcon.
+Upon being asked if she could join them, Dulcea reveals that she would begin to age as rapidly as Zordon is if she leaves the temple.
 She then shapeshifts into an owl to preserve her age.
-The Rangers make their way to the Monolith housing the Great Power, using their wits to defeat a live fossilized dinosaur skeleton, and then, the temple's Stone Gargoyle guardians, and retrieve the Great Power, restoring their suits.
+The Rangers travel to the Monolith housing the Great Power, using their wits and martial arts skills to defeat a live fossilized dinosaur skeleton and the temple's four Stone Gargoyle guardians.
+They retrieve the Great Power, restoring their Ranger suits and powers.

-On Earth, Ivan's Ecto-Morphicons are completely unearthed, and he unleashes them on Angel Grove, ordering the parents to walk off a cliff at the construction site.
+On Earth, Ivan's Ecto-Morphicons are unearthed, and he unleashes them on Angel Grove, ordering the parents to walk off a cliff at the construction site.
 Fred recruits Bulk, Skull, and the other kids, who head to the construction site to save their parents.
-The Rangers return with their new animal-themed Ninja Zords and, after a difficult struggle, destroy one of Ivan's Ecto-Morphicons, Scorpitron.
-Ivan takes control of Hornitor and battles the Rangers himself as they combine their Zords to form the Ninja Megazord and later the Ninja Falcon Megazord.
-Meanwhile, the kids push the parents back while Fred, with help from Bulk and Skull, sprays them with a large amount of water.
-The Rangers lure Ivan into space and knock him right into the path of Ryan's Comet, which destroys him.
-Ivan's death breaks his spell on the parents, who are reunited with their children.
-The Rangers return to the Command Center but are distraught to find Zordon has died.
-They use the Great Power to restore the Command Center and resurrect Zordon, returning him to his time warp.
-Everything returns to normal in Angel Grove as a celebration is held at the Harbor with fireworks and a message saying "Thank You Power Rangers" which offends Bulk and Skull.
+The Rangers return to Earth with their new animal-themed Ninja Zords and, after a difficult struggle, they destroy the first of Ivan's Ecto-Morphicons, Scorpitron.
+Ivan takes control of Hornitor and battles the Rangers, who combine their Zords to form the Ninja Megazord and later the Ninja Mega Falconzord.
+Meanwhile, the kids push the parents back while Fred, with help from Bulk and Skull, sprays them with water.
+The Rangers lure Ivan into space and knock him into the path of Ryan's Comet, which destroys him.
+Ivan's death breaks his spell on the parents, who are reunited with their children, and frees Zedd and Rita from Ivan's trap.
+The Rangers return to the Command Center, but are distraught to find Zordon has died.
+Without giving up hope, they use the Great Power to restore the Command Center and resurrect Zordon, returning him to his time warp.
+Everything returns to normal as a celebration is held at Angel Grove's Harbor in honor of the Power Rangers.

-In a mid-credits scene, Goldar briefly lounges on Zedd's throne, being served by Mordant, only to panic when Zedd and Rita appear, having been released after Ivan was destroyed.